ExpediaGroup/styx/docs/developer-guide/api-overview.md

 The chain also contains a request context which can be obtained with a call to `chain.context()`.
 It is a set of key-value properties associated with the request.
-Plugins may store some information in the context.
-So does Styx core add snippets of information, such as sender IP addresses.
+Plugins may store information in the context.
+Styx core also add snippets of information like sender IP address, and so on.

 ### Http Handler Interface